University of Pittsburgh at Titusville

 The University of Pittsburgh at Titusville (Pitt-Titusville or UPT) is a state-related college in Titusville, Pennsylvania.
-It is a two-year campus of the University of Pittsburgh that provides associate degrees and pre-professional tracks with the potential to transfer students to other programs for baccalaureate degrees.
+It is a regional campus of the University of Pittsburgh with its administrative leadership shared with the University of Pittsburgh at Bradford.
+UPT offers an associate degree in nursing and is home to the Educational Training Center (ETC).

-In the fall of 2020, Pitt-Titusville converted its academic programs into the University of Pittsburgh at Titusville Education and Training Hub.
-This program incorporates three entities into UPT: Northern Pennsylvania Regional College (NPRC), the university's Swanson School of Engineering, and Manchester Bidwell Corporation.
+For most of its history, UPT served as a two year institution providing associate degrees and pre-professional tracks, but was restructured in the fall of 2020 to house the ETC while maintaining its associates degree nursing program.
+This ETC currently incorporates programs from multiple institutions: the University of Pittsburgh Swanson School of Engineering's Manufacturing Assistance Center, various programs of the Northern Pennsylvania Regional College (NPRC), and the Brockway Center for Arts & Technology clinical medical assistant and phlebotomy program.

 History

 The University of Pittsburgh at Titusville was established in 1963 in response to a long-recognized need for higher educational opportunities in the Oil Creek Region.
 Following a successful fundraising campaign, UPT opened its doors in the fall of 1963 with classes being held in McKinney Hall.
 Joe M. Ball, a University of Pittsburgh administrator, was named the first president and served in that capacity until his retirement in 1983.

 The first entering class numbered some 75 students.
 McKinney and the adjacent Carriage House were remodeled for classroom, office, and library space.
 By the end of the 1960s, the campus school had its own residence halls while the 1970s saw the library move into a dedicated facility, Haskell Memorial Library.

 The 1980s saw the installation of the school's second president, Michael Worman, and construction of the 164-bed Spruce Hall dormitory.
 The 1990s saw the opening of the Barco Center, the initiation of the physical therapist assistant degree program, the first graduation ceremony, and the dedication of the Broadhourst Science Center.
 In the 2000s, the Titusville campus offered its first four-year degree program in conjunction with the University of Pittsburgh at Bradford, dedicated the Barco-Duratz Plaza, initiated a two-year nursing program, and installed its third president, William A. Shields.

 On May 7, 2012, the University of Pittsburgh announced that the administrative functions at Pitt-Titusville would be centralized at the University of Pittsburgh at Bradford and that the Titusville campus would report to the Pitt-Bradford President Livingston Alexander, who would effectively become president of Pitt-Titusville.
 On July 1, 2022, Richard Esch, Pitt-Bradford's Vice President for Business Affairs, assumed the role of president for both campuses.